The Helen Hamlyn Centre for Design

 Gail expanded her research profile with Creative Citizens.
 This two and a half year AHRC-funded project built on her knowledge of digital technology and community involvement, as well as her growing interest in local government and the design of public services.

 Gail worked closely with community-led projects, co-designing digital interventions to engage more people in their projects.
-She hopes to expand the work of the Work & City Research Lab within the themes of civic participation, collaborative digital tools and the citizen-led design of neighbourhood spaces and services.
+She hopes to expand this work within the themes of civic participation, collaborative digital tools and the citizen-led design of neighbourhood spaces and services.

 - Open Data Summit, November 2014, London - Invited Speaker